skip to content

 What are stakeholders?

-Stakeholders, unlike shareholders, are individuals or organizations who have an interest in the success and welfare of a business, such as its employees, customers, suppliers, etc. They are generally invested in seeing the business grow and succeed over time.
-A good example of social washing would be a shoe company in Illinois that supports a local kids’ baseball team with cleats and jerseys.
+When it comes to who a company is responsible to, it is important to distinguish between who is being affected by a companies policies.
+Stakeholders, unlike shareholders, are individuals or organizations who have an interest in the success and welfare of a business, such as its employees, customers, suppliers, etc. Internal and external stakeholders place increasing importance on the management of social issues, forcing companies to address shortfalls or at least pay lip service to causes related to diversity, equity and inclusion, labor standards, racial justice, human rights, product safety, and data privacy.
+They are generally invested in seeing the business grow and succeed over time.
+A good example of washing would be a shoe company in Illinois that supports a local kids’ baseball team with cleats and jerseys.
 It grabs a few headlines and they look like local heroes.
 But meanwhile, they manufacture their shoes in Vietnam, and they dump their wastewater directly into the local stream.
 Or they pay their workers a less than subsistence wage and work them for 12 hours a day.

 While they get intertwined and confused on a regular basis, there is a definite distinction between stakeholders and shareholders.